Steam Hardware Hub FAQ

 Does the tracker collect personal identifiers?

-No. Tracker reports should contain product, model, region, and milestone dates only.
-Do not submit usernames, emails, order numbers, tracking numbers, addresses, ZIP codes, screenshots, or documents.
+No. Tracker reports should contain only product, model, broad location, milestone dates, optional local timing details, and supported product-flow observations.
+Do not submit Steam credentials, account names, Steam IDs, usernames, emails, order or reservation identifiers, payment data, carrier tracking numbers, addresses, ZIP codes, screenshots, or documents.

 Sources and Confidence